 The AOC AGON AG271QX is better than the ASUS PB277Q.
 The AGON AG271QX is a gaming oriented monitor, and has a much higher native refresh rate, so fast motion looks much smoother.
 The AOC also has better dark room performance with a higher native contrast ratio and better black uniformity.

 The AOC AGON AG271QX and the Dell S2417DG have very similar performance.
 Both support variable refresh rate implementations.
 The S2417DG supports G-Sync and the AG271QX supports FreeSync.
-The Dell also supports black frame insertion (BFI) through the NVIDIA ULMB and this can help clear persistence blur.
+The Dell also supports black frame insertion (BFI) through the NVIDIA ULMB, which can help clear persistence blur.
 It also has better ergonomics that make it easy to position the monitor to your liking, whereas the AOC AGON has a larger screen size which makes it more comfortable to work on.

 The AOC AGON AG271QX is better than the HP OMEN 27.
 The AOC AGON AG271QX has better ergonomics and this is very useful no matter the usage.
 It also has better black uniformity that improves the quality of blacks in a dark room.
 On the other hand, the HP supports the black frame insertion feature that helps reduce blur during fast action.